All posts

 Playlists: Literature (文学) | History (历史) | Culture (文化) | News (新闻)

 Nathan's channel is another favorite of mine.
 He covers a wide range of topics related to Chinese culture, history, and literature.
 The podcast has a variety of formats: sometimes he'll read a story, sometimes he'll talk about his own life, and other times he'll discuss interesting cultural topics or current events.
 His videos are well-researched and deeply fascinating.
 He speaks at a moderate pace, making it easy to follow along.
-The vocabulatry is slightly more varied, but stil accessible for intermediate learners.
+The vocabulary is slightly more varied, but still accessible for intermediate learners.
 Total beginners might struggle a bit, but it's worth trying out.
 If it's too hard, you can take it slow and look up words as you go, or just come back to it when you're ready.

 Zhangkai Chinese